 - more choice and more locations with participants able to complete their RoSO in Modified Monash Model (MMM) 2-7 locations, and in Distribution Priority Areas (DPA) for General Practitioners or District of Workforce Shortage (DWS) for Specialists for their medical speciality

-Participants of the Program are bounded by Part VD of the Health Insurance Act 1973 (Act) and must abide by the Health Insurance (Bonded Medical Program) Rule 2020 (Rule).
+Participants of the Program are bound by Part VD of the Health Insurance Act 1973 (Act) and must abide by the Health Insurance (Bonded Medical Program) Rule 2020 (Rule).

-There will be a transition period where the participant’s obligations to provide information and upload evidence will be delayed until BRoSS is fully functional.
-The Department has amended the Rule to formally establish this transition period, which means for current participants of the Medical Rural Bonded Scholarship (MRBS) and Bonded Medical Program (BMP) schemes who are opting in to the Program cannot be liable for any administrative penalty arising out of not complying with timeframes set out in the Rule.
+The Department has implemented a transition period where the participant’s obligations to provide information and upload evidence are delayed until BRoSS is fully functional.
+The Rule has been amended to formally establish this transition period, which means current participants of the Medical Rural Bonded Scholarship (MRBS) and Bonded Medical Places (BMP) schemes who are opting in to the Program cannot be liable for any administrative penalty arising out of not complying with time frames set out in the Rule.

-The Bonded Return of Service System (BRoSS), Health’s web portal, is being developed to support the Program.
+The Bonded Return of Service System (BRoSS), the Department's web portal, is being developed to support the Program.
 BRoSS will allow bonded students and doctors to self-manage their RoSO and identify eligible locations where they can work.

 Self-management of RoSO including planning and recording of events are currently in development and will be released progressively.

 Rural Workforce Agencies (RWA) in the relevant State or Territory will provide support to Program participants.
 RWAs can assist with placement into rural roles that are eligible for RoSO.
 They will also provide information about professional development, rural medical network support and access to grants.